 At the heart of this process is a relationship of trust, acceptance, and respect.

-• Level 5 Certificate in Counselling Children and Young People (passed with Distinction) Accredited by the ABC exam board
+- Level 5 Certificate in Counselling Children and Young People (Distinction, ABC accredited)

-• Certificate in Telephone and Online Counselling (80 plus hours of CPD and accredited by ACTO)
+- Certificate in Telephone and Online Counselling (80+ hours CPD, ACTO accredited)

 Experience: